jorzel/hashnode/clbq9b8ur000m09kz5mso4zq8.md

 ## Team autonomy

 Autonomy is a crucial aspect of a high-performance team.
 A team that is self-dependent and does not rely on other teams' work, can realize its goal without external blocking and waiting.
 However, independence has a cost.
-The team must be cross-functional and have sufficient capable resources to accomplish the goal to eliminate unnecessary outbound communication with people outside the unit.
+The team must be cross-functional and have sufficient capable resources to accomplish the goal without excessive outbound communication with people outside the unit.

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1671113907915/AJGc_iIEI.png align="center")